 Keep these best practices for growing bougainvillea in mind for your indoor plant to reap its full reward.

-- Light: Full sun.
+- Light: Bougainvillea requires full sun exposure.
 Many growers move bougainvillea outside during the summer months.

-- Water: Keep evenly moist during the summer and nearly dry in winter.
+- Water: Keep your plant evenly moist during the summer and nearly dry in winter.
 Bougainvillea blooms better with drier winter conditions.

-- Temperature: Relatively hardy.
-These plants are able to withstand tropical high temperatures and cold down to the mid-40s F. If you've moved your bougainvillea outside for the summer, keep an eye on falling nighttime temperatures in the autumn and bring it in if the temperature is expected to fall below 50 F. Likewise in the spring, be careful not to take it outside until nighttime temperatures warm up to around 50 F.
+- Temperature: This plant is relatively hardy.
+It's able to withstand tropical high temperatures and cold down to the mid-40s F. If you've moved your bougainvillea outside for the summer, keep an eye on falling nighttime temperatures in the autumn and bring it indoors if the temperature is expected to fall below 50 F. Likewise in the spring, be careful not to take it outside until nighttime temperatures warm up to around 50 F.

-- Soil: Well-drained potting mix with plenty of perlite.
+- Soil: Use a well-drained potting mix with plenty of perlite.

 - Fertilizer: Feed your plant in the summer with weak liquid fertilizer weekly or use controlled-release fertilizer.